int-brain-lab/iblrig/docs/source/installation.rst

       C:\iblrigv8\venv\scripts\Activate.ps1
       ipython

-   Then at the Ipython prompt
+   Then at the IPython prompt

    .. code-block:: python